Who We Are

 Travis Johnson, VP of Marketing

 Travis Johnson, Vice President of Marketing, is responsible for all marketing initiatives both inside and outside the company.
 He also oversees the in-house ad agency that handles all aspects of advertising and collateral production for the TradeWinds properties including concept, graphic design, copywriting, print production, video production and media purchases.
 In addition, Johnson is responsible for the marketing plan and strategies for leisure market segments and the execution of strategies for the group and commercial market segment.
 As the departmental director, Johnson develops the marketing budget and oversees the marketing services, public relations, and promotions staff.
-He also coordinates all community sponsorships including the Tampa Bay Rays and Tampa Bay Lightning as well as oversees the marketing plan for all RumFish Grill locations.
+He also coordinates all community sponsorships including the Tampa Bay Buccaneers and Tampa Bay Lightning as well as oversees the marketing plan for all RumFish Grill locations.
 Johnson, who has been with TradeWinds for 16 years, began his career as an intern and moved into several roles in the company including director of recreation/activities, guest service manager and director of resort operations/services.
 He most recently served as the General Manager for the TradeWinds RumFish Beach Resort where he oversaw the day-to-day operations of the 159-room resort.
 Johnson currently serves on the Pinellas Florida Restaurant & Lodging Association Board of Directors.
 He previously served on the Tampa Bay Beaches Chamber of Commerce Board from 2009-2016 and was Chairman in 2015.
 A native of Canada, Johnson attended Bemidji State University and graduated with degrees in Mass Communication and Sport Management studies.
 Johnson resides in St. Petersburg with his wife and two daughters.

 Terry Popelka, VP of Sales